There is a risk associated with starting your own business.

 This is one of the 15 points in their manifesto.
 A manifesto that has been translated into 12 languages, and been viewed more than 50 million times.

-Recently Peter and I attended the AALARA (Australia's IAAPA) in Surfers Paradise on the Gold Coast.
+According to legend, Tigers are courageous and active people who love a good challenge and adventure in life.
+A while back, Peter and I attended the AALARA (Australia's IAAPA) in Surfers Paradise on the Gold Coast.